jeffslord/drowsy-senior-project/classification/svm/readme.md

 # SVM
 ### Current
 The anticipated SVM for our classification will be non-linear.
-The current code being used for this is **jeff_nonlinear_svm** and is made based from scikit.
+The current code being used for this is **jeff_nonlinear_svm.py** and is made based from scikit.

 ### Other
 The previously created SVM was linear, but will most likely not be suitable for our classification because the data may not be linearly separable.
-The version for this is **jeff_linear_svm**.
+The version for this is **jeff_linear_svm.py**.

 ## The SVM takes data that is stored in CSV format, organized as follows:
 | Classifier (True/False) | Feature 1 | Feature 2 | ... | Feature N |